eleventy7/eider/README.md

 - allocation free header validation
 - segmented reader/writer (i.e. a single object which contains multiple Eider objects read/written into a single buffer)

+Features not planned for future releases:

+- versioning or backwards/forwards compatibility
+- support for anything but JVM
+- migration

 ### Sample

 The following specification defines an object with an identifier, timestamp, enabled flag and a 9 character CUSIP string.
+The eiderId here is the message type identifier, and is written to the buffer at a fixed position.
+If no predefined value is given, one is automatically assigned and made available as a static field on the generated object.
+The eider Id can be peeked to simplify building demuxers.

 ```java
 @EiderSpec(eiderId = 42)